 (Please note, as with all content on this site, all these items are (c) Copyright Alan Baxter.
 No reproduction is allowed without written permission from the author.)

 A wild western ghost story about a young man on a revenge quest accompanied by an unpleasant companion.
-Published at the online magazine, Beneath Ceaseless Skies.
+Published in the online magazine, Beneath Ceaseless Skies.

 A bittersweet story about magic, family and lives.
-Published at the online magazine, Daily Science Fiction.
+Published in the online magazine, Daily Science Fiction.

 SALVAGE IN THE VOID